vincentarelbundock/marginaleffects/README.md

 [![status](https://tinyverse.netlify.com/badge/marginaleffects)](https://CRAN.R-project.org/package=marginaleffects)
 -->

-Compute and plot adjusted predictions, contrasts, marginal effects, and marginal means for 73 classes of statistical models in `R`.
-Conduct linear and non-linear hypothesis tests using the delta method.
+Compute and plot predictions, slopes, marginal means, and comparisons (contrasts, risk ratios, etc.) for over 70 classes of statistical models in R. Conduct linear and non-linear hypothesis tests using the delta method.

 The code on this website was executed using `marginaleffects` 0.8.1.9108.
 See the [installation